LuxuriousGenius/SKILLLAB_PROR-2026-SENTRI/README.md

 ## 10.1 Team Working Agreement

-- **Task Division:** Tasks are divided by domain — Hrishikesh owns coding and documentation; Soham, Shaunak, and Muskan own hardware, wiring, and fabrication.
-All members participate in integration testing.
+- **Task Division:** Tasks are divided by domain — Hrishikesh and Soham managed the Documentation.
+Muskan and Shaunak handeled the coding andhardware implementation.
 - **Decision Making:** Simple majority for minor decisions; full consensus required for major pivots (e.g., dropping a sensor or changing architecture).
 - **Progress Checks:** 15-minute sync at the start of each 2-hour block to review task status and blockers.
 - **Delayed Tasks:** If a task is delayed, the owner flags it immediately so the team can re-prioritize.
 Documentation is updated to reflect the change.